4 key factors of type 2 diabetes management

 Cholesterol

 Blood tests can measure your levels of cholesterol and triglycerides (fat-like substances in the blood).
-One type of cholesterol (high-density lipoproteins, or HDL ,"good" cholesterol) is good for your heart health, while too much low-density lipoproteins (LDL, "bad" cholesterol) and triglycerides can raise your risk for heart disease.
+One type of cholesterol, high-density lipoprotein, (HDL, "good" cholesterol) is good for your heart health.
+Too much low-density lipoprotein (LDL, "bad" cholesterol) and triglycerides can raise your risk for heart disease.

 You can help raise HDL and lower LDL by eating a heart-healthy diet, maintaining a healthy weight for you, and getting regular physical activity as you are able.
 If these efforts are not enough, you may need medications to help reach your cholesterol level goals.